meteor/meteor/content/writing-packages.md

 You can read more about testing in Meteor in the [Testing article](testing.html).

+<h3 id="testing-with-peer-dependencies">Peer npm dependencies</h3>

+If your package makes use of [peer npm dependencies](#peer-npm-dependencies), you cannot currently use `test-packages` to write package tests (as the dependencies will not be included in the special test app).

+To work around this, you can create a "scaffolding" test application, which is a simple app which simply includes the package and uses standard [tests](testing.html) to run tests against the package.
+You can see examples of these kind of scaffold test apps in the [React packages repository](https://github.com/meteor/react-packages/tree/devel/tests).

 <h2 id="local-vs-published">Local packages vs. published packages</h2>

 If you've ever looked inside Meteor's package cache at `~/.meteor/packages`, you know that the on-disk format of a built Meteor package is completely different from the way the source code looks when you're developing the package.
 The idea is that the target format of a package can remain consistent even if the API for development changes.